ED-LetsCode/Foodtable-Backend/README.md

 ## Group requests

 [GET]
-- Get All Existing Groups
+- Get all existing groups
-- Get All User From a Group
+- Get all users from a group
-- Get a Active Group
+- Get a active group
-- Count All Users From A Group
+- Count all users from a group
-- Get Group Order and whole UserOrders at the Date <br/>
+- Get group order and whole UserOrders at the Date <br/>
-Hint: Date Format to GET whole Group Order and UserOrders = " yyyy-MM-dd "
+Hint: Date Format to GET whole GroupOrder and UserOrders = " yyyy-MM-dd "
-- Count All User Orders At the Date <br/>
+- Count All user orders at the Date <br/>
-Hint: Date Format to GET Counted User Orders= " yyyy-MM-dd "
+Hint: Date Format to GET counted user orders= " yyyy-MM-dd "

 [POST]
-- Create Group
+- Create group
-Hint: If you're Creating a Group let the GroupId null it's Random Generate a Id in the Backend.
+Hint: If you're creating a group let the GroupId null it's Random generate a Id in the Backend.

 [UPDATE]
-- Put User in a Group
+- Put user in a group
-- Update Group
+- Update group
-Hint: Put the GroupId in the Body from the JSON to check if Group is existing

 [DELETE]
-- Delete Group
+- Delete group
-- Delete User From a Group
+- Delete user from a group